AIPEAC/AIPEAC/README.md

 ## Hi there 👋

 I’m Allen.
 I am interested in building applications using Flutter as well as some math projects.
-I also like to use LibTorch to do some AI experiments
+I also like to use LibTorch to do some AI experiments.

 ## 📖 My Languages and Tools